hackingmaterials/atomate/docs_rst/advanced_stores.rst

 This results in a task document with a much smaller size, which will still be uploaded onto the MongoDB specified in your ``DB_FILE``

 Two approaches are currently available in atomate to handle the storage of large data chunk.
-The user can implement a GridFS-based chunking and storage procedure as we have done in ``VaspToDb``.
+The user can implement a GridFS-based chunking and storage procedure as we have done in ``VaspCalcDb``.
 But the recommended method for large object storage is to use ``maggma`` stores implemented in the ``CalcDb`` class.
 Currently, only the Amazon S3 store is implemented.